HEAVY MACHINERY PRO Logo

 Back to Knowledge HubBLOG ID: BLOG-CAT-320-PRICE

-A Guide to CAT 320 Used Excavator Price & Buying Tips
+CAT 320 Used Excavator Price Guide (2026)

 The Caterpillar 320 is the definitive 20-ton class heavy machine.
 Contractors globally rely on its engineering to move massive amounts of earth with surgical precision.
 This comprehensive guide breaks down the true market value of acquiring one pre-owned.
 You will understand the average CAT 320 used excavator price in 2026 and learn strategic purchasing insights to maximize your fleet ROI.